bolanosv/AutomatedRadioEvaluationSuite/README.md

 ### Reference Code

-The main application, instrument control code and supporting functions are organized within the **[src](src)** directory.
+The main application, instrument control code, and supporting functions are organized within the **[src](src)** directory.
 Here’s an overview of the contents:

 - **ARES.mlapp**: This is the main application file for ARES, where the graphical user interface (GUI) and core functionality reside.
 - **instrument_address_history.txt**: This text file stores the names of instruments and their corresponding IP addresses (or other connection details, like USB addresses).
 The app reads this file each time it is loaded to display available instruments and their addresses in the instrument blocks.
 Users can add, modify, or remove instrument addresses either through the app interface or by directly editing the **instrument_address_history.txt** file.
 The app handles the `visadev` connections internally and requires only the correct addresses to connect to the instruments.